 Centers for Disease Control and Prevention (CDC) COVID-19 information

-If you are experiencing symptoms, separate yourself from people and animals and seek help from a health care provider.
-If symptoms become severe, call your doctor BEFORE visiting and inform them you are showing symptoms of COVID-19.
+If you are experiencing symptoms, consider self-quarantining and seek help from a health care provider.
+If symptoms become severe, call your doctor before you visit to inform them you are showing symptoms of COVID-19.

 As there is not yet a vaccine for COVID-19, it is important to take preventative actions to help slow the spread.
 Here are some preventative measures you and your family can take: